Pro:Voke Touch of Silver Shampoo & Conditioner

-I know, bleaching’s terrible, but I’ve done it so many times now I’ve just kind of accepted that my hair will be dry as bones until the day I finally give in and chop it all off.
-Check out my favourite hair masks from Noughty and The Body Shop (they’re basically the only things that help).
+(I know, bleaching’s terrible, but I’ve done it so many times now I’ve just kind of accepted that my hair will be dry as bones until the day I finally give in and chop it all off.
+Check out my page of vegan haircare recommendations for cruelty free & vegan hair repair and other haircare reviews.)

 Turns out, I was wrong.
 From the minute I started drying my hair I could see a real difference in the colour – rather than brassy and dull, it actually looked blonde, and there were a few streaks (okay, I’m not the best at even coverage when it comes to bleach) that actually looked quite platinum.
 I was super impressed to see so much difference after one wash.

 I use the Touch of Silver Brightening Shampoo and Colour Care Conditioner, because the Brightening conditioner is NOT vegan (it contains lanolin, which is certainly not the worst animal product you could find in your shower, but I avoid them all as a blanket rule).
 I was quite besotted, if I’m honest.

 It says on the bottle only to use the Touch of Silver Brightening Shampoo once per week rather than every wash, but did I listen?
 No sir-ee.
 Obviously.
 I wanted to make sure I was rid of that awful orange for good, using it every single time I washed my hair.
 Cue, really dry hair.